-4.6 The Norfolk Safeguarding Children Board has a dedicated Child Sexual Exploitation sub group that meets regularly to develop and monitor the response to CSE in Norfolk.
+4.6 The Norfolk Safeguarding Children Partnership has an Exploitation of Child sub group that meets regularly to develop and monitor the response to CSE as well as other vulnerabilities in Norfolk.
 In order to assist with this an action plan has been created.
-The sub group has also developed a strategy covering the five key areas of:
+The sub group has also developed a strategy covering the three key areas of:

 5.1 The effects of sexual exploitation are harmful and far reaching and Chapter 5 of the Government Guidance looks at measures that may assist a local prevention strategy.

 5.2 Prevention means that the risk that children and young people will become victims of sexual exploitation is reduced by:

 - Reducing their vulnerability;

 - Disrupting and preventing the activities of perpetrators;